-The Acropolis Museumis an archaeological museum focused on the findings of the archaeological site of the Acropolis of Athens.
 The museum was built in order to house every artifact found on the rock and on its feet, covering a large period of time, from the Greek Bronze Age to Roman and Byzantine Greece but lies also on the site of Makrygianni, ruins of a part of Roman and early Byzantine Athens.

 The design by Bernard Tschumi was selected as the winning project in the fourth competition.
 Tschumi’s design revolves around three concepts: light, movement, and a tectonic and programmatic element.